aws-samples/cfn101-workshop/workshop/content/intermediate/templates/conditions/_index.md

 Follow steps shown next to clean up resources you created in this lab:

-* In the CloudFormation console, select the stack you have created in this lab.
-For example: `cfn-workshop-condition-test` .
+* In the CloudFormation console, choose the `cfn-workshop-condition-test` stack you created in this lab.
 * Choose **Delete** to delete the stack you created in this lab, and then choose **Delete stack** to confirm.